-Finally, it is clear that enhancing policy support for collaboration and capability will only be effective if there is widespread SMEs.
-In England the business support framework has become increasingly confusing in recent years, making it difficult for firms to navigate what support
+Finally, it is clear that enhancing policy support for collaboration and capability will only be effective if there is widespread awareness and take-up of such support by SMEs.
+In England the business support framework has become increasingly confusing in recent years, making it difficult for firms to navigate what support is available.

-It is a different picture in Scotland, Recent evidence suggests both the with Scottish Enterprise and Highlands and Islands Enterprise giving local firms a single point of access to the public support network.
-For Scottish Enterprise firms at least, this system, supported by effective client management, has vielded proven productivity gains.29 A simpler and more stable policy environment in general would and in particular streamlining multiple support schemes could encourage SMEs to access them.
+It is a different picture in Scotland, with Scottish Enterprise and Highlands and Islands Enterprise giving local firms a single point of access to the public support network.
+For Scottish Enterprise firms at least, this system, supported by effective client management, has yielded proven productivity gains.29 A simpler and more stable policy environment in general would be beneficial for UK firms' productivity, and in particular streamlining multiple support schemes could encourage SMEs to access them.